sam-paech/antislop-vllm/README.md

 *   **Single & Batch Modes:**
     *   Generate a single, "unslotted" completion for a given prompt.
     *   Process a batch of prompts (from a JSON file or Hugging Face dataset) to create a cleaned dataset.
+*   **OpenAI-Compatible API Server:** Run as a drop-in replacement server that applies anti-slop filtering to any backend.
 *   **Iterative Anti-Slop Pipeline (`auto_unslop.py`):**
     *   Automates generating text, analyzing it for over-represented n-grams and phrases (leveraging techniques similar to those in [slop_forensics](https://github.com/sam-paech/slop_forensics)).
     *   Updates ban lists iteratively to progressively improve output quality over multiple runs.